connerlambden/Cube/README.md

 __[Example Outputs](https://github.com/connerlambden/Cube/blob/main/cube_example_results.zip?raw=true)__

-__Memory__: Depending on the size of your data, Cubé should have at least 16GiB of RAM or else you might get Segmentation Faults
+__Memory__: Depending on the size of your data, Cubé should have at least 16GiB of RAM.

 ### Parameters